alannchang/reach-mastermind2024/README.md

 Other extensions include but are not limited to:
+- Servers are stateless; all data is stored on databases, allowing for horizontal scalability
 - Input/data validation using Pydantic
 - Error handling
 - API documentation (SwaggerUI/ReDoc)